 - The buildings are towering and sleek, each nudging their way to the prime spot beside the pristine white sand beach.

-- As you drive around you pass over numerous little bridges catching fleeting glimpses of the beautiful houses that line the exquisite waterways resembling Venice.
+- As you drive around you pass over numerous little bridges catching fleeting glimpses of the beautiful houses that line the exquisite waterways resembling a scene out of Italy.

 Things To Do In Fort Lauderdale on a Budget

 - Of course, there are tons of malls but if you are like me, the thought of trapesing around shopping malls with two sweaty teenagers and very little money is not fun.